 Eve could also intercept and tamper with the encrypted message, so that after decryption it will read something different.

 Just by encrypting a message neither Bob or Alice can ever be sure that the message hasn't been modified (integrity) by Eve nor that the message wasn't sent from Eve in the first place (authenticity).

 Luckily RSA offers a solution to this problem.
 Similar to encrypting a message, the algorithm can also be used for signing it.
 Bob can use his private key to compute a signature from his message.
 The signature would be unique to the message and no other message would compute the same signature.

 Alice can then use Bob's public key to verify if the message and the attached signature match.
 Because she uses Bob's public key she can be sure that the message came from Bob.
 Only Bob can create a correct signature with his private key.
 Additionally Alice will easily know if the message has been modified or not.
 If Eve changed the message or the attached signature, then Alice will not be able to verify the signature with Bob's public key and therefore know that someone has tampered with the data.

 By providing an additional signature Alice and Bob can trust each others messages.

 Encrypting and signing

 Encrypting or signing are not exclusive.
-For example Alice can first encrypt her message and then use the resulting ciper as the base for computing a valid signature.
-Afterwards Bob has to first verify the signature based on the ciper and when that goes well he can procceed to decrypt the message.
+For example Alice can first encrypt her message and then use the resulting cipher as the base for computing a valid signature.
+Afterwards Bob has to first verify the signature based on the cipher and when that goes well he can proceed to decrypt the message.
 Now both have established a trusted and secure way of communicating privately.

 The concept of encrypting a message with one key and not being able to decrypt with the same key is based on one-way functions.
 As the name suggests the characteristic of a one-way function is that it is not reversible other than with a trial and error approach.